Back Alley John: 1971-1988: Venice to Ottawa and The Back Alley John Revue

 Deported back to Canada, Back Alley John continued to develop his harmonica and singing skills in the Ottawa area.
 In 1980, together with guitarist Drew Nelson and drummer Sandy Smith, also professionally known as "Sandy Bone", the Back Alley John Revue was formed.
 They initially played in clubs in Ottawa and nearby towns and often busked on the streets of Ottawa during the early 1980s, particularly on Saturday afternoons in Ottawa's Byward Market, playing blues for passersby in front of the historic Chateau Lafayette House tavern, sometimes gathering crowds numbering in the hundreds.
 Back Alley John's early reputation was enhanced in 1982 when he won the harmonica competition at the Ottawa Bluesfest, where the jury included Kim Wilson and John Hammond.
 He later performed with Kim Wilson and Hammond at Ottawa's National Arts Centre and joined Albert Collins on stage during a live performance.
 John identified his influences as including Robert Johnson, Lead Belly, Muddy Waters, Little Walter, Carrie Bell, Johnny Winter, John Hammond, Norm Clark and Dutch Mason.

 The popularity of The Back Alley John Revue grew beyond Ottawa.
 The group toured Canada on several occasions, but did not release an album.

 In 1987 the band reformed under the name "The Blue Lights", including Sandy Smith on drums, plus Drew Nelson on guitar.
 The group became the house band of an establishment in Hull, Quebec, that was regularly frequented by local musicians and many who were on tour.
 Jeff Healey, Tom Lavin and Emmett "Maestro" Sanders of Koko Taylor's band were among those who showed up to play.
-It was at this time that The Blue Lights recorded a 45rpm with Greg Labelle's Lowertown Records featuring Back Alley John's song "Mr. Postman".
+It was at this time that The Blue Lights recorded a 45 rpm with Greg Labelle's Lowertown Records featuring Back Alley John's song "Mr. Postman" and Sue Foley singing Big Bill Broonzy's "All By Myself".